-Honesty and Integrity: Antares Real Estate Management
+For honest and ethical appraisals, trust Antares Real Estate Management

-When busy with an order, we follow the highest ethical standards possible.
-We have a responsibility not to do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal professions biggest no-no, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
+Antares Real Estate Management holds itself to the industry standards and guidelines set in place for professional behavior.
+We can't accept anything less from ourselves.
+Working on orders that contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since increasing the estimate of the home would increase the fee.
 We don't do that.
-Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.

-As soon as you engage Antares Real Estate Management we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you engage Antares Real Estate Management we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.